 Sawn Prime American Ash (per cubic foot)

 Our Rough Sawn American Ash Timber is supplied by the cubic foot in full sized boards.
 The boards are supplied in random widths, typically between 90mm and 150mm, depending on stock availability.
-The plank lengths tend to be about 3 metres, but again may vary due to stock availability.
+The plank lengths tend to be around 2.4 metres to 3 metres, but again may vary due to stock availability.

 If you require timber in specific widths or with a fully planed finish, we would recommend our planed all round ash timber.